stargate/stargate/apis/sgv2-graphqlapi/README.md

 # Stargate GraphQL API

-This project represents the stand-alone GraphQL API microservice for Stargate V2, extracted from monolithic Stargate V1 Coordinator.
+This project implements the stand-alone GraphQL API microservice for Stargate V2, extracted from monolithic Stargate V1 Coordinator.
 GraphQL API is an HTTP service that gives access to data stored in a Cassandra cluster using auto-generated GraphQL interface.

 The project depends on the [sgv2-quarkus-common](../sgv2-quarkus-common) module, which provides common functionality used by all Stargate V2 APIs.

+All issues related to this project are marked with the `stargate-v2` and either `GraphQL CQL-first` or `GraphQL schema-first`.

-Here is a brief functional overview of those services (for more details, refer to the [Stargate online docs]).
+Here is a brief functional overview of those services:

 * `/graphql-schema` exposes DDL operations (describe, create table, etc).
 It can be used for any keyspace (most operations take a `keyspace` argument).